 Stay up to date!
 Sign up for our newsletter and be the first to get all Blast Fitness news!

-Whenever I want to know exercise stories from the front lines, I always ask the ladies of my online coaching community, the Blast Fitness Lifestyle Club first.
+Whenever I want to know exercise stories from the front lines, I always ask the ladies of my online coaching community, the Blast Fitness Coaching Club first.
 Sure, I’ve got tons of my own experience with exercise, motivation and nutritional struggles, but I like hearing from women who have careers, families, packed social schedules and still manage to fit regular exercise into their lives.

-Last week I asked the lifestylers what has helped them on their journey to set up a consistent workout routine.
+Last week I asked our members what has helped them on their journey to set up a consistent workout routine.
 These ladies are in the workout game for the long haul and many of them have tried numerous exercise strategies over the years.
 They haven’t always succeeded with what they have tried, but the lessons they have learned have helped them get more consistent in the long run.

 From not sweating the small stuff to turning their garages into mini gyms, here are 10 things you’ve got to know in order to be a consistent exerciser: